 In the last few decades, despite the unavoidable nature of our bodies producing hair in our genital regions, it’s become very uncool to have pubic hair.

-At some point, having a bush was seen as dirty, smelly, yucky and embarrassing.
+At some point, having pubic hair was seen as dirty, smelly, yucky and embarrassing.

-To be honest, we aren’t really sure how that happened, but we know damn well that ain’t nobody going to pressure us to do anything.
+To be honest, we aren’t really sure how that happened, but we know damn well that ain’t nobody going to pressure us to do anything, especially when it comes to what we decide to do with our public hair.
 So we thought we’d share a little bit of muff love.
 That is, we want you to know why your downstairs carpet is actually something to love not to shave.

 Buckle up ladies, and tuck in those flyaways, because here we go!

-1. Those Pubes Are There For A Reason
+1. Pubic Hair is There For A Reason

 But seriously – still wear a condom.